techmakers/AIShellBrain/README.md

 - Command history support.
 - OpenAI API key management via command line or environment variable.
 - Option to specify a different GPT model.
-- Explanation of the last output by pressing the enter key
+- Explanation of the last output by pressing the enter key.
+- Read additional instructions from a specified file.
+- Automatically create the instruction file if it does not exist.
+- Use a default instruction file `AIShellBrain.md` in the user's home directory if no file is specified.

 ## Requirements